cseickel/dotfiles/alerts/triage.md

 Read `~/.local/alerts/rules.md` for classification rules.
 Each rule has:
 - from_pattern: regex or substring to match sender
 - subject_pattern: regex or substring to match subject
-- instructions: what status to assign (A, D, N) and why
+- instructions: which status to assign and why

 ## Classification

 For each email:
 1. Check rules for matching patterns (from or subject)
 2. If match found: apply the rule's instructions
-3. If no match: classify as U (unknown)
+3. If no match: classify as `unknown`
 4. Only read the email body from the folder if the from/subject are insufficient to decide

 ## Status Codes

+Assign exactly one of these lowercase values as the `status`:

-- C: Critical (requires immediate human attention)
+- `critical`: Requires immediate human attention
-- A: Alert (important but not critical, will be batched)
+- `alert`: Important but not critical, will be batched for review
-- D: Dismiss/Done (not important, ignore)
+- `dismissed`: Reviewed and not important, no action needed
+- `ignore`: Routine noise, never needs attention
-- U: Unknown (no matching rule, needs human classification)
+- `unknown`: No matching rule, needs human classification

 ## Output Format

 Output ONLY a valid JSON array.
 No markdown, no explanation, no questions.
 Just the JSON.

 Example:
-[{"id": 1, "status": "U", "reason": "no matching rule"}]
+[{"id": 1, "status": "unknown", "reason": "no matching rule"}]

 ## Critical Rules

 - NO CONVERSATION.
 You are in a pipeline with no human present.
 - NO QUESTIONS.
 Make decisions with available information.
-- If no rules exist, classify everything as U.
+- If no rules exist, classify everything as `unknown`.
 - Output must be parseable JSON.
 Nothing before or after the array.